geoserver/geoserver/doc/en/user/source/production/java.rst

 .. note:: Native ImageIO encoding may not always be the best choice, we recommend the built-in :ref:`PNGJ based encoder <JAI>` and :ref:`community_libjpeg-turbo` for png8 and jpeg encoding performance.

-.. note:: These installers are limited to allow adding native extensions to just one version of the JDK/JRE on your system.
-If native extensions are needed on multiple versions, manually unpacking the extensions will be necessary.
-See the section on :ref:`native_JAI_manual_install`.

-.. note:: These installers are also only able to apply the extensions to the currently used JDK/JRE.
-If native extensions are needed on a different JDK/JRE than that which is currently used, it will be necessary to uninstall the current one first, then run the setup program against the remaining JDK/JRE.

 Installing native JAI on Windows
 ````````````````````````````````